 As outlined in detail in the 2014 report, states have undertaken a variety of initiatives, including making charges and payments available on public websites and establishing all-payer claims databases.
 In addition, Medicare has moved to release data on hospital charges and payments and, in 2014, expanded this to include physician charges and payments; both of these have generated public interest and significant analysis on the wide variation on charges and payments across the nation.

-During 2015, cost transparency initiatives appear to be driven more by payors than at the state level, although at least two states made advancement on providing consumers with additional information:
+As in past years, cost transparency initiatives appear to be driven more by payors than at the state level, although at least two states recently began providing consumers with additional information: